Bronny James: Senior season

-In his senior season, James stepped into a leading role alongside junior Isaiah Elohim and became Sierra Canyon's top playmaker.
-He was joined on the team by his younger brother, Bryce.
+In his senior season, James stepped into a leading role and was joined on the team by his younger brother, Bryce.
 In August 2022, he played alongside his Sierra Canyon teammates for CBC in three exhibition games in Europe.
 In his second game, James led all scorers with 25 points in a 97–85 loss to U18 French Select in Paris.
 On October 29, James and his team were evacuated from a preseason game against the Hyattsville Stags, a team representing DeMatha Catholic High School, after a fight broke out in the stands and a fan reported seeing a gun.
 Although no firearms were found, the game was not resumed.

 After missing the first two regular season games with an illness, James made his senior debut on November 26, recording 13 points, four assists and three rebounds in a 63–60 overtime loss to Rancho Christian School.
 In his first home game on November 30, he scored 25 points in a 77–61 win over Crossroads School.
 In January 2023, James missed four games with a knee injury and scored 19 points in his return on February 1 as his team lost to Notre Dame High School, 88–61, at the Mission League semifinals.
 Sierra Canyon was relegated from the CIF Open Division to Division I after its worst performance in the regular season and Southern Section Open Division playoffs in the tenure of Andre Chevalier.
 James scored 10 points in an 80–68 season-ending loss to Notre Dame High School at the Division I regional final.
 As a senior, he averaged 14.2 points, 5.5 rebounds, 2.4 assists and 1.8 steals per game, leading his team to a 23–11 record.
 He was selected to play in the McDonald's All-American Game and was named to the United States team for the Nike Hoop Summit.
+James scored 15 points, making five three-pointers which tied the record for most made three-pointers in the event ever while dishing out 4 assists and 2 steals, in a 109–106 loss at the McDonald's All-American Game and finished second in the event's dunk contest.
+In the Nike Hoop Summit, he scored 11 points, 4 rebounds, a steal and a block as along with hitting the go ahead free-throws as his team won, 90–84.